Azure/azure-docs-powershell-azuread/azureadps-2.0/AzureAD/Set-AzureADUserExtension.md

 The first command gets a user by using the [Get-AzureADUser](./Get-AzureADUser.md) cmdlet, and then stores it in the $User variable.

-The second command  sets the value of the extension attribute that hast he specified name to the value New Value.
+The second command sets the value of the extension attribute that has the specified name to the value New Value.
 You can get extension attribute names by using the [Get-AzureAdExtensionProperty](./Get-AzureAdExtensionProperty.md) cmdlet.

 ## PARAMETERS